 Using Trackit Lights, Heatherlands have been able to customise their green behaviours icons to their school values - Respect, Resilience, Motivation, Aspiration and Independence, as well as other positive behaviours such as contributing well and working hard.
 These visual icons are displayed on the board every time a positive behaviour and class point is awarded to a pupil.
 This gives the pupils instant recognition for positive behaviour and helps them continuously visualise, internalise and memorise the school values and learning behaviours.
 At the same time, the behaviour is automatically logged into their easy to use school-wide behaviour tracker which tracks everything.

 Many schools see the same pupils receiving the same sanctions, for the same behaviours week after week highlighting that the interventions in place aren’t working for that child.
-At Heatherlands though, they have reduced the amount of Reflection Time referrals by up to 67% in some year groups.
-Across the whole school they reduced Reflection Time referrals from 347 in a term, to 150 when comparing this year’s statistics with last years.
+At Heatherlands though, they have reduced the amount of restorative conversations by up to 67% in some year groups.
+Across the whole school they reduced restorative conversations from 347 in a term, to 150 when comparing this year’s statistics with last years.

 “All behaviour is an attempt to meet a need and can be seen as a form of communication” – quoted from the Heatherlands Primary School behaviour policy

-Trackit Lights also helps senior leaders do termly analysis that visually highlights any pupils who have high levels of challenging behaviour and Reflection Time, and then they are able to put additional interventions in place such as Individual Behaviour Plans, meetings with parents, and follow up meetings to reflect on strategies.
+Trackit Lights also helps senior leaders do termly analysis that visually highlights any pupils who have high levels of challenging behaviour and then they are able to put additional interventions in place such as individual behaviour plans (IBPs), meetings with parents, and follow up meetings to reflect on strategies.
 This also provides Ofsted with evidence that the school knows exactly where any problem areas are and that the school is responding accordingly.